itshowrohitworks/SONAR-Rock-vs-Mine-Prediction/README.md

 # SONAR Object Classification: Rocks vs Mines

 ## 1. Project Description:
 This project classifies sonar signals as either Rocks (R) or Mines (M) using machine learning.
 It demonstrates the complete pipeline for building a classification model, from data preprocessing and exploratory data analysis to model training and evaluation.
-The implementation leverages Python and libraries like Pandas, NumPy, Scikit-learn, Matplotlib, and Seaborn.
+The implementation leverages Python and libraries like Pandas, NumPy, and Scikit-learn.

 ## 2. Features
 Binary classification of sonar signals.